George Hitchcock Biography | Oil Painting Reproductions

 9-29-1850 Providence, USA - 8-2-1913 Marken, NEDBack to Artist IndexView Artists Paintings

-George Hitchcock became a chevalier of the French Legion of Honour and a member of the Vienna Academy of Arts, the Munich Secession Society, and other art bodies, and is represented in the Dresden gallery, the imperial collection in Vienna, the Chicago Art Institute, and the Detroit Institute of Arts.
+George Hitchcock became a Chevalier of the French Legion of Honor and a member of the Vienna Academy of Arts, the Munich Secession Society and represented in museums worldwide.
 In 1909 he was elected to the National Academy of Design as an Associate Academician.

 Art Movement: Realism.

 Artists Influencing George Hitchcock: Gustave Boulanger, Jules-Joseph Lefebvre.

 He Traveled To France, England, Netherlands, Austria, Germany.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.